DE / EN

 Another crucial criterion is the sales potential, which is strongly linked to the size and strength of the marketplace.
 Platforms that already dominate in certain product groups – such as Beauty & Health, Electronics, or Sports – offer your company with a suitable product range a clear advantage.
 By choosing the right marketplace, you can ensure that your products are not only visible but also leaders in the relevant categories.

 Choosing the right sales platform can make a crucial difference to success in Switzerland.
-Our selection of the top 10 platforms is based on criteria such as reach, market share, and industry specialization.
+Our selection of the most important platforms is based on criteria such as reach, market share, and industry specialization.
 Additionally, we highlight the specifics and unique selling propositions (USPs) of each platform.

 Below you will find a table with the most important sales platforms in Switzerland.
 The order is based not only on e-commerce revenues but also on other factors such as market share, reach, product categories, and target group appeal.
 This list gives you a comprehensive overview of the different strengths and specifics of the platforms: